waste-of-kindergarten/xpython37-v0.1/python/Doc/library/importlib.rst

 .. class:: WindowsRegistryFinder

-   :term:`Finder <finder>` for modules declared in the Windows registry.
+   :term:`Finder` for modules declared in the Windows registry.
 This class implements the :class:`importlib.abc.MetaPathFinder` ABC.

    Only class methods are defined by this class to alleviate the need for